Qyriad/Kotomi/README.md

-# Kurisu-Reswitched
+# Homura
 A Discord server bot by 916253 and ihaveamac/ihaveahax.
-Forked from [Kurisu](https://reswitched.tech/meta/contributing), for the [ReSwitched](https://reswitched.tech/start) Discord server.
+Forked from Robocop, for the Room of Requirement Discord server.

 Uses [discord.py](https://github.com/Rapptz/discord.py).
 Be sure to use the latest version for best results.